 |School Highlight: Penn State offers an Executive Doctorate in Higher Education Management program.|

-Pennsylvania State University's graduate programs in higher education administration ranked fourth and its education school placed 36th in the country, as designated by U.S. News & World Report in 2015.
+Pennsylvania State University's graduate programs in higher education administration ranked seventh and its education school tied for 37th in the country, as designated by U.S. News & World Report in 2016.
 The programs can lead to a M.Ed., Doctor of Education (D.ED.) or Ph.D.
 The master's curriculum is designed to prepare individuals for administrative roles in various areas of postsecondary education, such as admissions and student advising.
 The school's D.Ed. and Ph.D. programs help professionals acquire the skills they need to assume leadership or research roles in education-related institutions and organizations.

 Top Higher Education Administration Graduate Programs